 Every healthcare organization is unique, but the demands and requirements, customer and competitive dynamics of the sector remain areas to be addressed.
 The aim of a healthcare organization is to adopt a technological strategy that succeeds these issues and aids their management.

-The ways that native cloud can enable achievement of key business priorities to include,
+The benefits of cloud computing thatcan help in the achievement of key business priorities to include,

 1. Enable virtual healthcare

 The future of healthcare involves patient-centered platforms that establish real-time communication to connect different healthcare platforms, communication via video and audio calls, information sent to the physician prior to the patient meetings, and so on.
 An example of how cloud-enabled technologies can aid this development is illustrated through the example of Nebraska Medicine.
 A healthcare network in Omaha with access to 1000 doctors and a total of 8000 medical professionals.

 The hospital utilized Avaya One Cloud, a communication platform as a service provider, a 24/7 support line that provided information to patients without delays.
 This helped enable patient care and on-time treatment using cloud communication technologies.